squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/run-project.md

 sqrl build
 ```

 This will create the static data models in a [DuckDB](https://duckdb.org/) database.
+We call this database the "virtual data environment".

 :::tip